Hennamaria07/Hennamaria07/README.md

 ### What I Currently Do

-- 🔭 I’m currently pursuring MERN Stack
+- 🌟 My journey in the world of software development is just beginning, and I'm excited to embark on new coding adventures.
+Feel free to explore my repositories, and let's connect!
+Let's code and build amazing things together.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 📫 How to reach me: hennamaria2001@gmail.com.
 - 💬 Ask me about Frontend, Git.
 - ⚡ Fun fact: I hold a Bachelor's degree in Computer Science Engineering, a testament to my dedication and academic prowess.
-- 🌟 My journey in the world of software development is just beginning, and I'm excited to embark on new coding adventures.
-Feel free to explore my repositories, and let's connect!
-Let's code and build amazing things together.

 #### 💻 Here's what I bring to the coding table: